HexaField/decentralized-agent-coding-framework/IMPLEMENTATION_PLAN.md

-# Implementation Plan: Dockerized Decentralized AI Development Platform
+# Implementation Plan: Decentralized AI‑Augmented Development Platform

-This document expands the implementation plan with detailed technical requirements for running the backend in a Docker container, laterally connected to VM/agent containers on a private network, with a locally run web frontend and an Ollama runtime for local inference plus optional cloud fallback.
+This plan describes a single architecture: per‑machine orchestrators peered over Tailscale, scheduling workloads onto local Kubernetes nodes/pods, with MCP for context, Spec‑Kit for task tracking, Radicle for decentralized collaboration, and an Obsidian vault for knowledge.
+A “Local Dev” appendix documents running the same architecture locally with a Dockerized backend and host UI.

 ---

 ## 1) Scope and assumptions

-- Local development: macOS host with Docker Desktop; frontend runs on host (e.g., :3000), backend in container (:8080), Ollama either in a container (private network) or on host (:11434).
+- Local development: macOS host with Docker; frontend on host (:3000), backend container (:8080); Ollama as container or host (:11434).
+Agents/VMs as sibling containers.
-- Production/staging: Linux hosts; optional NVIDIA GPUs; KVM available for VM acceleration; private mesh (e.g., Tailscale) optional.
+- Production: Linux hosts with k3s/microk8s or kubelet; NVIDIA GPUs optional; KVM available; Tailscale mesh connects machines.
-- No Compose or Kubernetes manifests included here; this doc is requirements- and contract-focused only.
+- This doc focuses on requirements and contracts; manifests provided later.

 ---